 Following are the major requirements as of Fall 2016.
-CLICK HERE FOR A DOWNLOADABLE CHECKLIST.
-If you declared Anthropology as your major prior to this date, your requirements may differ.
-Please contact an advisor to declare Anthropology as your major or if you have questions regarding requirements.
+CLICK HERE FOR :Downloadable Major Checklists If you declared Anthropology as your major prior to Fall 2016, your requirements may differ.

 |1A.
 Introductory Core Courses|